Table of Contents

 The main way to go to defer images is lazy loading.
 Thanks to lazy loading, all the images above the fold won’t be loaded until the user scrolls down the page.

 Since the browser won’t consider any of these images during the rendering, the page will load pretty fast, and metrics such as First Input Delay will get a good score.
-What’s more, you’ll address the PageSpeed Insights recommendation.
+What’s more, you’ll tackle the PageSpeed Insights recommendation.

 Should You Lazy Load All the Images?